PurHur/TestPlugin/TestPlugin/README.md

 or
 `php setup/cli.php build-artifacts --yes`

-Now the composer install log includes some echos of the test plugin
+Now the composer install log includes some echos of the test plugin from the ci.php (the inner one because the classname is duplicated)